Phases

 - Handles requests with a pre-configured context — the

-bucketvariable in exec already knows which resource to talk to.
+bucketvariable in the runtime body already knows which resource to talk to.

 Effect.gen(function* () { // Init: runs once per cold start const bucket = yield* Cloudflare.R2Bucket.bind(Bucket); const kv = yield* Cloudflare.KVNamespace.bind(KV);